hyuunnn/Hyara/README.md

 ## Features
 ### Hyara start screen and 2 options
-- When you run Hyara, it aligns to the right like the below picture and the output window is aligned to the left.
+- When you run Hyara, it aligns to the right like the above picture and the output window is aligned to the left.
 - Select/Exit button uses IDAViewWrapper api to get the clicked address in IDA View.
 After done, you have to press it again to finish.
 - After specifying the address, press the "Make" button to show the specified hexadecimal or strings as a result.
 - When you click "Save", those results will be saved in the table below.